bdesilva/movie-time-plus/README.md

 # movietimeplus
-A simple time tracker for movie theatre employees
+A simple time tracker for gener8 employees working on a movie.